 7. Boxing gloves

-He agreed, and I went off to Amazon to order him some!
-From the very first night, he ditched the pacifier and slept with his new boxing gloves.
+He agreed, and I went and ordered him some!
+From the first night, he ditched the pacifier and slept with his new boxing gloves.

 It doesn’t matter though, because they were a great, but bizarre alternative to his pacifier!

 Transitioning your Toddler Away From the Pacifier